fbpx

 Science communities

-This target audience will mainly be reached through existing scientific channels such as professional associations, journals and conferences.
+This target audience is reached through existing scientific channels such as professional associations, journals and conferences.
 The personal networks of the scientists involved in the Flow-MER team will be another valuable way to extend the reach of our work.

 Basin communities and general public

-This target audience will be able to access the Flow-MER website, social media and online resources which will have stories, environmental water information and links to our work.
-This group of people will also be able to sign up to the Flow-MER newsletter for updates.
+This target audience is able to access the Flow-MER website, social media and online resources that has stories, environmental water information and links to our work.

 Our objectives